cburki/docker-rethinkdb/README.md

 Summary
 -------

 RethinkDB server image.
-It extend the official rethinkdb[1] image in the way that it allow to join a cluster when running the image.
+It extend the official [rethinkdb](https://hub.docker.com/_/rethinkdb/) image in the way that it allow to join a cluster when running the image.
 This image also secure the driver port by using the authentication system.
 For persistent storage, you could use the cburki/volume-data container to store the database data.

+The web interface is not secured.
+Anybody could access the web interface if the port 8080 is exposed on a non protected network.
+The web interface could be protected by a reverse proxy which enforce an authentication before allowing an access to the web interface.
+The cburki/nginx-rproxy-auth docker image could be used.
+The rethinkdb web interface port (8080) would also not be exported and a link will be used between rethinkdb and the reverse proxy.

 Build the image